About Kim A. Munson

 The Neurotic Ravens

-Neurotic Raven is named after the mated pairs of ravens who have visited our seaside balcony every morning for breakfast and a chat.
-They peer in our door, watching us and discussing the actions of "those odd humans" with clicks, knocks and squawks, as curious about us as we were about them.
-Intelligent & obsessed with red-tailed hawks, peanuts & shiny things, I imagine them being as neurotic as any writer/artist can be.
+Neurotic Raven is named after the mated pairs of ravens who lived on the roof of our oceanside home in Pacifica and would drop by every morning for breakfast and a chat.
+They would peer in our door, watching us and discussing the actions of "those odd humans" with clicks, knocks and squawks, as curious about us as we were about them.
+Intelligent & obsessed with red-tailed hawks, peanuts & shiny things, I imagine them being as neurotic as any creative being can be.

-Header image: Palazzo Merulana visitors Monica Catacano and Barbara Sbrocca discuss cover art by Afua Richardson.
+Header image: Palazzo Merulana visitors Monica Catacano and Barbara Sbrocca discuss cover art by Afua Richardson (also work by Summer Pierre and Ann Telnaes).